Lachlan Macquarie: Promotion of exploration

-Macquarie was a great sponsor of British exploration in the colony.
+Lachlan Macquarie was a great sponsor of British exploration in the colony.
 He himself participated in a number of expeditions around the Sydney Basin and to other regions including Jervis Bay, Port Stephens, the Hunter River, Bathurst and Van Diemen's Land.
 He invariably named the landmarks and new settlements he came across after himself, his wife or members of the British aristocracy.

 In 1813 he authorised Gregory Blaxland, William Wentworth and William Lawson to conduct their successful crossing of the Blue Mountains and become the first non-Indigenous people to view the great plains of the interior.
 Later that same year George Evans, directed by Macquarie to further explore this inland region, came upon and named the Macquarie River.
 In 1815, Macquarie ordered the establishment of Bathurst on this river, which became Australia's first inland British settlement.
 Evans conducted further exploration to the south-west in 1815 at the behest of the Governor and named the Lachlan River after him.

 Macquarie appointed John Oxley as surveyor-general and sent him on expeditions in 1817–18 to further explore the Lachlan River, Liverpool Plains and the north coast of New South Wales and to find suitable lands for colonisation.
 Oxley, following the tradition of labelling the geographic features after the Governor, named a promising coastal inlet Port Macquarie.